team-supercharge/nest-amqp/README.md

 and accepts these new properties:
 * **throwExceptionOnConnectionError**?: A boolean value.
 If it's `true` then AMQPModule will throw forward the exception which occurs during the connection creation.
 Default value is `false`.
+* **acceptValidationNullObjectException**?: A boolean value.
+If it's `true` then AMQPModule will accept the message when a `ValidationNullObjectException` error was thrown.
+(ValidationNullObjectException will be thrown when message body is null).
+Otherwise the message will be rejected on `ValidationNullObjectException` error.
+Default value is `false`.

 > Note: the AMQPModule package does not support multiple connection!